Addenbrooke's Hospital, Cambridge

-1000-bed internationally renowned teaching hospital, the region’s MTC, is a central part of the CUH biomedical campus with excellent facilities for trainees.
-Plastic surgery, with the exception of Craniofacial and Burns, manages the breadth of conditions seen by our speciality with consultant firms that trainees rotate through in an established order (determined by where you start):
+1000-bed internationally renowned teaching hospital, the region’s Major Trauma Centre, is a central part of the CUH Biomedical Campus with excellent facilities for trainees.
+Plastic surgery, with the exception of Craniofacial and Burns, manages the breadth of conditions seen by our specialty with consultant firms that trainees rotate through in an established order (determined by where you start):

-Hands & Trauma (6 months) – Ian Grant / Patrick Gillespie / Ahid Abood / Keith Anderson / Tereze Laing
+- Hands & Trauma (6 months) – Ian Grant / Patrick Gillespie / Ahid Abood / Animesh Patel / Keith Anderson / Tereze Laing

 This 720-bed district general hospital serves much of Hertfordshire and south Bedfordshire.
 A distinctive feature of this unit is that the Plastic Surgery Service manages all hand fractures so there is plenty of opportunity to build hand trauma operative experience.